 If you’re a new business, in the early interviews we might get you to tell us about what drove you to set up your company, or why the world needs the products or services that you’re pioneering.
 Of course, the conversation between you and us will focus in part on the key selling points of the things you’re offering to the world.
 But we’ll also delve into the personal side of you and your business’s story.
 What challenges did you overcome on your way to founding your business?
 What are the values that drive what you do?
 Behind every new business is a story with a compelling human dimension, and through our interviews, we’ll help you to voice yours in an eloquent version of your own words.

 Later down the line—or right away, if you already have an established presence in your market—we will bring a more topical dimension into the interviews.
 Social media and blog content gains the most traction among audiences when it has something new to say about the topics that people currently care about.
 And when those topics are relevant to your products and services, there will be few people who have a more interesting take on them than you and the people at your company.
 In our interviews, we’ll pick your brains about the things that your target audience is taking an interest in, and we’ll keep picking until we’ve snagged some insights that will get you noticed.

 And when you have a new product or service that you want to tell customers about—whether it’s something you’ve got in development or something that you’re about to put on the market—our conversations with you will probe it from every angle.

-After each interview with you, the hard work really begins at Community and Company’s end.
+As soon as each interview with you is wrapped up, the hard work really begins at Community and Company’s end.
 After converting the audio recording of our interview into a transcript, our creative team figures out how to turn the most interesting and relevant parts of what you told us into content that will accomplish the strategic goals that we’ve previously agreed on with you.